TZstatsADS/fall2022-project2-group8/README.md

 This tab shows a collection of bar plots and trend plots that display the number of inspections and rodent complaint data over time and before and after COVID.

 Energy:
 This tab shows a heat map and barplots of how the counts of rodent infestations correlate with the energy costs in those specific neighborhoods in New York City.

+Note for Missing Data:
-Here, we had some missing data for the year 2018 for energy costs, so the heat map displays the data from years 2019-2021.
+For the energy analysis, we had some missing data for the year 2018 for energy costs, so the heat map and barplots display the data from years 2019-2021.
+However, these years do provide insight into how the data differs before and after the COVID-19 Pandemic.

 ## Project Title Lorem ipsum dolor sit amet